DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 These tests keep the Ark human, not merely functional.

-## Chapter 35: Conclusion: An Invitation to Become a World-Builder & The Crossroads of Strategy
+## Chapter 26: Conclusion: An Invitation to Become a World-Builder

 We began this journey with a simple observation: the grackles in Austin knew something we had forgotten.
 They moved with an effortless coordination that our species, despite all our intelligence and technology, seemed to have lost.